Walther Rathenau: Assassination and aftermath

 Millions of Germans gathered in the streets to express their grief and demonstrate against counter-revolutionary terrorism.
 When the news of Rathenau's death became known in the Reichstag, the session turned into turmoil.
 DNVP politician Karl Helfferich in particular became the target of scorn because he had recently made a vitriolic attack upon Rathenau.
 During the official memorial ceremony the next day, Chancellor Joseph Wirth from the Centre Party made a speech which soon became famous.
 While pointing to the right side of the parliamentary floor, he said, "There is the enemy – and there is no doubt about it: The enemy is on the right!"

 The crime itself was soon solved.
 Willi Günther had bragged about his participation in public.
 After his arrest on 26 June, he confessed to the crime without holding anything back.
-Hans Gerd Techow was arrested the following day, and Ernst Werner Techow, who was visiting his uncle, was taken into custody three days later.
-Fischer and Kern, however, remained on the loose.
-After a daring flight, which kept Germany in suspense for more than two weeks, they were finally spotted at Saaleck Castle in Thuringia, whose owner was a secret member of the Organisation Consul.
+Hans Gerd Techow was arrested the following day.
+Ernst Werner Techow, who was visiting his uncle, was taken into custody three days later.
+Fischer and Kern remained on the loose.

+After a daring flight, which kept Germany in suspense for more than two weeks, they were spotted at Saaleck Castle in Thuringia, whose owner was a secret member of the Organisation Consul.
 On 17 July, they were confronted by two police detectives.
 While waiting for reinforcements during the standoff, one of the detectives fired at a window, unknowingly killing Kern by a bullet in the head.
 Fischer then took his own life.